wodby/docs/1.0/includes/local/multiple-projects.md

 6. Run stand-alone traefik: `docker-compose -f traefik.yml up -d`
 7. Now when you visit URL from `$PROJECT_BASE_URL`, traefik will route traffic to the corresponding docker networks

-!!! warning "For macOS users with docker-sync"
-    Make sure names of `syncs` in `docker-sync.yml` are unique per project.
-The recommended way is to run a stand-alone docker-sync with syncs definition for all projects.
-Do not forget to update `src` paths for projects

 ### Different ports

 Alternatively, instead of running a stand-alone traefik, you can just run default traefik containers on different ports.
 Just a few things to make sure: